Waving goodbye to manual admin

 - Accessing source code to add actions/triggers

-Regarding all these configurations, I could define two different use cases for this plugin : the first one for JIRA, the second one for JIRA associated with Service Desk.
+Regarding all these configurations, I could define two different use cases for this add-on: the first one for JIRA, the second one for JIRA Service Desk.
 Firstly, I will go through the example of JIRA.

 Automation with JIRA